 About an hour into our first drive, we looked up to see those undesired flashing lights in our rearview mirror.
 We got caught speeding.. and by speeding, I mean we were going 40mph (64km/hr) in a 37mph (60km/hr) zone.

-The police officer who pulled us over told us that Armenia “loves tourists,” so instead of confiscating Nick’s license he would let us go if we paid him 10,000AMD ($20USD) in cash.
+The police officer who pulled us over told us that Armenia “loves tourists,” so instead of confiscating Nick’s driver’s license he would let us go if we paid him 10,000AMD ($20USD) in cash.
 Seemed super legit..

+Personally, I would be a little nervous to push back against a police officer but if you feel comfortable, this really is the best option so that you don’t perpetuate the issue.
 The best way to eliminate your chance of getting pulled over is to stay under the speed limit.

 DON’T TAKE PICTURES OF THE POLICE

-He didn’t check my camera though 😉
+Didn’t check my camera though.

 WHICH RENTAL CAR COMPANY?